jamesfitton/cxr/README.md

 <img src="images/globalGridExample.jpg" width="500">
 </p>

 The code within *globalGrid/notebooks/globalGrid.ipynb* generates a global grid of hexagons, at the users desired resolution, which is then saved locally.
+The code runs in a Jupyter Notebook, but note that it is within an 'R' kernel.

 **Step 2 - Generate an intertidal grid (intertidalGrid.ipynb)**